brianguenter/Julia-Programming-Workflow/Workflow.md

 ### For VSCode
 Type F12 to go to a function definition.

-Type ctrl-shift-o to open a menu to search for a function definition.
+Type ctrl-shift-o to open a menu to search for a function definition by name.

 Define go back and go forward keys.
 Open the keyboard shortcuts menu: File->Preferences->Keyboard Shortcuts.
 On my machines I define these to be alt-← for go back and alt-→ for go forward.